 The FWS Conflict Coordinator or Recovery Coordinator, in concert with State, Tribes, and Wildlife Services (WS) will determine appropriate management actions for conflict bears.
 These actions may include release on site, relocation, or removal.
 If a bear has been trapped and the decision has been made that the FWS will relocate a grizzly bear, the following actions will be taken:

-FWS Conflict Coordinator or Recovery Coordinator, local Conflict Specialist, and appropriate State and WS personnel will start a group chat detailing the:
+FWS Conflict Coordinator or Recovery Coordinator, local Conflict Specialist, and appropriate State and WS personnel will start a group chat/email/phone conversation detailing the:

 Nature of the conflict.